jumper047/ovos-skill-mqtt-adapter/README.md

 MQTT credentials needed to connect to server should be setted via settings through home.mycroft.ai; after that Mycroft will connect to server.
 If discovery enabled (should be by default, can be changed via settings), you shold see Mycroft into Settings->Devices section.
 Also you can set up all switches/sensors manually using information below.

-This skill uses topic `mycroft/device_name` if you set additional name via settings, or just `mycroft` if not.
+This skill uses topic `mycroft/subtopic` if you set subtopic via settings, or just `mycroft` if not.
 Below I'll assume you have only one mycroft instance and use it without device name.
 So there are topics you can use:

 Availability topic: